Eric Cairns: London Racers incident

 During the lockout, Cairns played for the London Racers.
 On March 23, 2005, he was involved in a notorious fight with Wade Belak (playing for Coventry Blaze), during which he punched a linesman.
 Cairns was called initially for a slashing major against Andre Payette and then threw a punch at an official who was escorting him to the penalty box.
 Cairns skated around the rink for about a minute threatening the officials, unable to lose his teammates who were attempting to ensure he did not further escalate the incident.
 Instead of leaving the ice, Cairns instead skated to the Coventry bench where he threw a punch which resulted in a bench-clearing brawl.
 He was suspended for the remainder of the season and the entire next season in all IIHF tournaments, although the NHL allowed him to return the following year.

 Pittsburgh Penguins

 Cairns was acquired from Florida Panthers in January 2006 to strengthen the Penguins' defense and protect Sidney Crosby.
 Amazingly, Cairns started with a goal against the New York Islanders.

-Post playing career
+Post-playing career

-Cairns is currently the Director of Player Development for the New York Islanders.
+Cairns was the Director of Player Development for the New York Islanders from 2013.
+As of June 24, 2026, he is no longer in that role having been replaced by Pascal Dupuis.